primefaces/primefaces/docs/9_0/core/multiviewstate.md

 Per default MultiViewState is stored per session.
 As an alternative it can bis stored per client window to support multi-window usage.

-This can be configured via
+This can be configured in web.xml
 ```xml
 <context-param>
     <param-name>primefaces.MULTI_VIEW_STATE_STORE</param-name>